-During the financial year under review, Ms. Vibha Paul Rishi ceased to be member and the chairperson of the Committee due to his resignation from the Board with effect from 15th September, 2020.
-In view of the same, the CSR Committee was reconstituted by inducting Ms. Sangeeta Pendurkar as a new member with effect from 8th December, 2020.
-Ms. Pendurkar was also appointed as the Chairperson of the Committee with immediate effect.
+During the financial year under review, Ms. Sukanto Aich ceased to be member of the Committee due to his resignation from the Board with effect from 21st July, 2022.
+In view of the same, the CSR Committee was reconstituted by inducting Mr. Vikas Malhotra as a new member with effect from 23rd July, 2022.